Court: Cop who shot Castile wrongly denied teaching license

 “The board’s decision must focus exclusively on Yanez’s conduct and his fitness to be a teacher, not fitness to be a police officer,” the appeals court ruled.

+Yanez’s attorney, Robert Fowler, said in a statement that it was obvious the licensing board’s decision was wrong.
+He said Yanez is pleased with the appeals court’s decision, adding “my client’s priority now is moving on to the next chapter in his life in peace and privacy.”

-Messages left with Yanez’s attorney and with the licensing board were not immediately returned Monday.
+A message left with the licensing board was not immediately returned Monday.

 Yanez, a former St. Anthony police officer, shot Castile during a traffic stop after Castile, who was Black, said he had a gun.
 Authorities later discovered that Castile, a 32-year-old elementary school cafeteria worker, had a permit for the firearm.